arangodb/docs/3.7/aql/functions-arangosearch.md

 Match documents where the attribute at **path** is present.

 - **path** (attribute path expression): the attribute to test in the document
-- returns nothing: the function can only be called in a [SEARCH operation](operations-search.html) and throws an error otherwise
+- returns nothing: the function evaluates to a boolean, but this value cannot be returned.
+The function can only be called in a search expression.
+It throws an error if used outside of a [SEARCH operation](operations-search.html).

 ```js
 FOR doc IN viewName